-All candidates applying for the November-December testing window, regardless of whether they have applied for and taken the examination previously, will need to start the application process over again.
-Two applications will need to be submitted; the NBVME NAVLE application #1, and a NAVLE application through a state or territorial licensing entity (application #2).
+All candidates, regardless of whether they have applied for and taken the examination previously, must submit two applications for the NAVLE; the NAVLE application #1, and a state NAVLE application #2, submitted through a state or territorial licensing entity (or through their designated NAVLE processor).
 Your application will need to be approved by a licensing board in order for you to be eligible to take the NAVLE.
 This information is outlined on the NAVLE application section of this site.

 ...about your NAVLE Scheduling and Admission Permit and scheduling your examination

 The NAVLE Scheduling and Admission Permit is issued to approved candidates and is used to schedule your examination with Prometric.
 It is also required for entrance into the testing center the day you take the NAVLE.
 Candidates who submit the required applications and fees and who are approved by their licensing board to take the NAVLE will receive an e-mail message from the NBVME with instructions on how to access their permit on-line, about 5 weeks prior to the start of the testing window.
 You must print, or access electronically (e.g. via smartphone) your permit because it contains a unique scheduling number that allows you to schedule your testing appointment with Prometric.
 You should also save a pdf copy of your permit on your computer for quick access.
 You must have your Scheduling and Admission Permit with you and present it to the Prometric testing center on the day you take your examination.
 You will not be admitted without it.